ilent2/otslm/docs/Getting-Started.rst

 user interfaces in Matlab is rather time consuming and involves a lot of code duplication.
 Instead, we recommend using live scripts, see the :ref:`grating-and-lenses-livescript` example.
-It is also possible to develop user interfaces in LabVIEW, for details see :ref:`accessing-otslm-from-labview`.
+It is also possible to create a graphical user interfaces in LabVIEW, for details see :ref:`accessing-otslm-from-labview`.

 Using the toolbox functions
 ===========================

-The toolbox functions/classes are organised into four main packages:
+The toolbox functions and classes are organised into four main packages:
 :ref:`simple-package`, :ref:`iter-package`, :ref:`tools-package`
 and :ref:`utils-package`.
 To use these functions, either prefix the function with ``otslm`` and the package name